-- 30. In any suit or matter- - (a) in which the Crown, any department of the Government or any public officer in his or her official capacity is a party; or - (b) affecting the revenues of Tristan da Cunha, the Crown, that department or that officer, as the case may be, may be represented by a legal practitioner or other person duly authorised in writing in that behalf by the Administrator.
+- 30. In any suit or matter- - (a) in which the Crown, any department of the Government or any public officer in his or her official capacity is a party; or - (b) affecting the revenues of Tristan da Cunha, the Crown, that department or that officer, as the case may be, may be represented by a legal practitioner or other person duly authorised in writing in that behalf by the Administrator acting in his or her executive capacity.